-The Audit Firm Governance Code requires the firm to conduct, at least annually, a review of the effectiveness of the Assurance practice's internal control system, covering material controls such as financial, operational and compliance controls, and risk management systems.
-In maintaining a sound system of internal control and risk management, and in reviewing its effectiveness, we have used the 'Internal Control: Guidance for Directors on the Combined Code' (the Turnbull guidance), issued in October 2005 by the Financial Reporting Council.
+The Audit Firm Governance Code requires the firm to conduct, at least annually, a review of the effectiveness of the Assurance practice's internal control systems, covering material controls such as financial, operational and compliance controls, and risk management systems.
+In maintaining sound systems of internal control and risk management, and in reviewing its effectiveness, we have used the 'Internal Control: Guidance for Directors on the Combined Code' (the Turnbull guidance), issued in October 2005 by the FRC.

-The Executive Board has overall responsibility for PwC UK's internal control system and for reviewing its effectiveness.
-It has reviewed the systems of internal control in operation effectiveness throughout the year ended 30 June 2012, and up to the date of approval of this Transparency Report, using a process that involves:
+The Executive Board takes overall responsibility for PwC UK's internal control systems and for reviewing their effectiveness.
+It has reviewed the systems of internal control in operation throughout the year ended 30 June 2013, and up to the date of approval of this Transparency Report, using a process that involves:

-- written reports and/or confirmations from relevant senior partners, committees, the Risk Council and functions concerning the operation of those elements of the system for which they are responsible - reports of periodic reviews of the UK firm's performance and quality, which have been carried out independently by the PwC network - internal audit work carried out by the Internal Audit function, which reports to the Audit and Risk Committee - reports from the firm's regulators - reports from the firm's external auditors.
+- written reports and/or confirmations from relevant senior partners, committees, the Risk Council and functions concerning the operation of those elements of the system for which they are responsible - reports of periodic reviews of the UK firm's performance and quality, which have been carried out independently by the PwC network - internal audit work carried out by the internal audit function, which reports to the Audit and Risk Committee - reports from the firm's regulators - reports from the firm's external auditors.